 In the area of being treated with respect and dignity, persons in the PD group reported the strongest and most consistent improvement at both the one and two year assessments.
-Those in the aged group reported significant improvement from the baseline measure only on the one-year survey.
+Those in the aged group also reported significant improvements from the baseline measure on the one-and two year survey, but their results were not as strong as for those in the PD group.
 Persons in the DD group reported improvement on the 12-month survey but not on the 24-month follow-up.
 No changes in this domain were found for those in the DD/MI group.

-The only individuals that reported a significant improvement in community integration were those in the DD group.
-Here they reported an improvement that was maintained across the twoyear time period.
-Persons in the aged group reported a significant improvement in community integration only at the 2-year assessment.
+The only individuals that reported a prolonged and significant improvement in community integration were those in the DD group.
+Here they reported an improvement that was maintained across the two-year time period.
+Persons in the aged and PD groups reported a significant improvement in community integration only at the 2-year assessment.
 The failure of the other groups to show gains in this domain should be examined.
 Differences might be due to access to a more organized system or process that is not currently available to those in the other target groups and this might warrant a closer examination of how others are being integrated into their communities.